May 18, 2023

 Vertical farming is an excellent approach for growing medicinal crops because it allows for year-round production, reduced contamination risk, efficient use of space, and no need for pesticides.
 As a result, high-quality crops are produced on a consistent basis regardless of external conditions, containing high levels of specific plant compounds needed in the manufacture of medications or pharmaceuticals.

-With the ongoing advancements in technology, vertical farming is poised to play a significant role in the future of agriculture.
-If you want to find out more about how an IGS Growth Tower could help your business, get in touch now.
+With ongoing advancements in technology, vertical farming is poised to play a significant role in global agriculture.
+Get in touch to find out more about how IGS technology could help your business.